25 June 2021

 © WWF-Aus / Adam Krowitz

-Tall eucalypt forests and lush rainforests burned on a devastating scale during the 2019-20 bushfires, so the project I value most over the last eighteen months has been leading WWF-Australia’s Defending the Unburnt Six campaign.
+Tall eucalypt forests and lush rainforests burned on a devastating scale during the 2019-20 bushfires, so the project I value most over the last 18 months has been leading WWF-Australia’s Defending the Unburnt Six campaign.
 It’s our mission to protect the six remaining pockets of healthy forests along Australia’s southeast coast.
-These remaining areas are crucial to helping our wildlife rebuild towards their pre-fire populations, and so we partnered with the Environmental Defenders Office (EDO) to preserve these precious areas of untouched nature.
+These remaining areas are crucial to helping our wildlife rebuild towards their pre-fire populations, and so we partnered with Environmental Defenders Office (EDO) to preserve these precious areas of untouched nature.

 As a conservation scientist, I’m always reading scientific journal articles and discussing with experts the importance of saving our forests in the face of climate change, deforestation, and logging.
 But reading and talking about forests and the impacts of deforestation and bushfires is one thing.
 Walking through a eucalypt forest that escaped the fires but not the bulldozers or logging is another.
 It’s devastating to know we’re continuing to destroy our nature when we’ve already lost so much.